 3. Learning new tools for your trade can open up new opportunities.

-Though my journey was through hours and hours of trial and error, once I finally knew InDesign, I had a new skill I could use to market myself for freelance clients and even for real jobs.
+Though my journey was through hours and hours of trial and error, once I finally knew how to use Adobe InDesign, I had a new skill I could use to market myself for freelance clients and even for real jobs.
 No matter your industry, staying current with the standard tools that are used allows you to accept opportunities that come your way.
 As a creative entrepreneur or self-taught designer, you have to continue educating yourself on new products and tools to stay relevant and successful.
 Clients want to grow their businesses, so they’re exploring new projects and services to do that.
 As a professional yourself, you have to do the same thing with your skills and abilities to keep up with them.

 And what's this about a special announcement?